Want to raise awareness of ADHD with an elected officials or decision maker (MPP, MLA, MP) but not sure how? It’s as simple as an email, here’s how…

 “October is ADHD Awareness Month, this is what I want you to know about ADHD”

-Choose one of the ADHDSpeaks videos and include the link in your email.
+Choose one of the ADHD fact images here and include in your email.

 Write or choose opening and closing statements.
 Feel free to write additional information, share your story or make a specific ask in your email.